Bioconductor/packagebuilder/documentation/Troubleshooting.md

 restart button (which looks like an audio "Play" button with a vertical line to the left of it).

+Alternatively [This works]
+To actually stop and restart the service on windows you use the Server Manager.
+Navigate to
+Configuration -> Task Scheduler -> Task Scheduler Library -> BBS.
+Fine the task called "spb-server" and not if it is running (should say "Running" in shte "Status" column).
+Whether or not it is running, you can restart it by selecting the row called "spb-server" and right-click.
+This will bring a drop down menu of options.
+First select End to stop the task.
+Optionally at this point, you can navigate the the d:\packagebuilder in an admin command window and `rm server.log`.
+Then back in the task scheduler, right-click ob spb-server, and choose Run.
+The "Status" should change to "Run"; if it does not repeat the process.

 ## Scripts on staging.bioconuctor.org

 It is essential that the scripts `track_build_completion.py`